 If You Like, Then Read is a feature where we offer book suggestions based on titles you already like.
-This week we are showcasing Charlotte Bronte’s Jane Eyre.
+This week we are showcasing books recommended for fans of Charlotte Bronte’s Jane Eyre.
 To read other “If You Like, Then Read” posts, click here.
 To find out what Charlotte Brontë heroine you are most like, click here.

-Jane Eyre is an immensely popular book.
-It resonates with many of our readers here at Pages Unbound, and Book Riot reports that when they asked readers their favorite book, Charlotte Brontë’s novel came in third after To Kill a Mockingbird and Pride and Prejudice.
-(Incidentally, a lot of people suggest reading Pride and Prejudice if you enjoyed Jane Eyre, presumably because both are historical novels–though from different centuries–and both feature a great combination of romance and keen social commentary.)
-But reading Jane Austen and Brontë’ together seems a little obvious.
-So read on to discover the books we recommend for those who love Jane Eyre.
+Jane Eyre is immensely popular.
+Book Riot reports that when they asked readers their favorite book, Charlotte Brontë’s classic romance novel came in third after To Kill a Mockingbird and Pride and Prejudice.
+(Many people suggest reading Pride and Prejudice if you enjoyed Jane Eyre, presumably because both are historical novels–though from different centuries–and both combine romance and keen social commentary.)
+But reading Jane Austen and Brontë together seems a little obvious.
+So read on to discover the books we recommend for those who love Jane Eyre, whether they are books similar to Jane Eyre, books based on Jane Eyre, or books inspired by the lives of the Brontë family.

 The Brontë Sisters by Juliet Barker

 This nonfiction overview of the Brontës, based on original documents and letters and years of research, suggests that some of the most commonly held beliefs about the Brontë are not true; for instance, perhaps the siblings’ father was not the cold, unfeeling man readers have thought for generations.
-A highly rated book sure to help readers understand the biographies and psyches of Charlotte and her siblings.
+A highly rated book sure to help readers understand the biographies and psyches of Charlotte and her siblings that you should read after finishing Jane Eyre.

 Agnes Grey by Anne Brontë